Cisco Umbrella

 Then, we have Cisco SD-WAN, a cornerstone of the SASE Solution.
 In particular, Cisco SD-WAN integration with Cisco Umbrella enables networks to access cloud workloads and SaaS applications securely with one-touch provisioning, deployment flexibility, and optimized performance.

-We have several flexible options to journey to the SASE Cisco with Cisco SD-WAN.
-Cisco has a good solution that can combine the Cisco SD-WAN and cloud-native security, which is Cisco Umbrella, into a single offering that delivers complete protection.
+We have several flexible options for journeying to SASE Cisco with Cisco SD-WAN.
+Cisco has a good solution combining Cisco SD-WAN and cloud-native security, Cisco Umbrella, into a single offering that delivers complete protection.
 We will get to how this integrates in just a moment.

 Then, others may be further down the SASE line with SD-WAN and Umbrella SIG integration or even partially at a complete SASE architecture.
 As a result, there will be a mixture of thick and thin branch site designs.